Come and visit… your new best friend is waiting!

 What Requirements are there to Volunteer at the Shelter?

 Adult Volunteers are individuals 18 and older.
 Junior Volunteers will be accepted at 14 years of age.
-Junior volunteers under the age of 16 must be accompanied by a parent or guardian.
+Junior volunteers ages 14-16 must be accompanied by a parent or guardian.
 The Shelter Volunteer Coordinator can help you determine what volunteer assignments are best suited for your preferences and abilities.

 It only takes three simple steps to become a Shelter Volunteer:

 1. Contact Mrs. Jennifer Hutchinson to express your interest in volunteering and discuss your interests, talents, and time availability.
 Contact her at: firstname.lastname@example.org

 2. Attend a Shelter Volunteer Orientation.
 The Shelter hosts regular orientations for all new volunteers.
 This 45-minute meeting provides a tour of the shelter, overview of volunteer positions, and basic information about the HSCC’s policies and procedures.
 This is held every second Saturday in the Lobby of The Humane Society of Camden County at 11:00 a.m.